 The National Trust for Historic Preservation is a private 501(c)(3) nonprofit organization established by Congress to "further the policy enunciated in the Historic Sites Act (49 Stat.
 666) and to facilitate public participation in the preservation of sites, buildings, and objects of national significance or interest and providing a national trust for historic preservation."
-In its 2018 report, State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact, the NTHP defines the highest performing tax credits for historic preservation as "those that preserve the greatest number of historic buildings and drive the most reinvestment, generally follow the framework of the federal historic tax credit" and that incorporate a number of specific design elements.
+In its 2018 report, State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact, the NTHP defines the highest performing tax credits for historic preservation as "those that preserve the greatest number of historic buildings and drive the most reinvestment, generally follow the framework of the federal historic tax credit" and that incorporate a number of specific design elements.18

 OPEGA compared Maine's HRTC to the best practice elements identified by the NTHP, and found that Maine's credit reflects most of the recommended elements.
-These recommendations included following the framework of the federal HRTC, making credits easily transferable to ensure that taxpayers can access their value, avoiding aggregate caps which can make their value less predictable to taxpayers, having a high enough rate, regular performance evaluation and effective
+These recommendations included following the framework of the federal HRTC, making credits easily transferable to ensure that taxpayers can access their value, avoiding aggregate caps which can make their value less

-&lt;sup>16 With the exception of the Maine small project credit, which has its own application.
+$^{^{16}}$ With the exception of the Maine small project credit, which has its own application.

-&lt;sup>17 National Trust for Historic Preservation Congressional Charter is found at: https://nthp-savingplaces.s3.amazonaws.com/2017/09/07/09/19/04/659/NTHP\Charter\2015\Recodification.pdf program management.
+17 National Trust for Historic Preservation Congressional Charter is found at: https://nthp-savingplaces.s3.amazonaws.com/2017/09/07/09/19/04/659/NTHP_Charter_2015_Recodification.pdf predictable to taxpayers, having a high enough rate, regular performance evaluation and effective program management.
 How Maine's program compares to each NTHP best practice is shown in Table 3 below.

-&lt;sup>18 "State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact."
+18 "State Historic Tax Credits: Maximizing Preservation, Community Revitalization, and Economic Impact."
 2018.
 National Trust for Historic Preservation.